 Hollywood, CA 90028

-The TCM Classic Film Festival is thrilled to be returning to ArcLight Cinemas’ Cinerama Dome for the third time in 2016.
-Our Festival audiences shared unique film-going experiences in this memorable building with 2012’s screening of How the West Was Won (1962) and 2013’s It’s a Mad, Mad, Mad, Mad, World (1963).
-2016’s screening of HOLIDAY IN SPAIN aka SCENT OF MYSTERY (1960) is sure to prove to be another unforgettable experience.
+The TCM Classic Film Festival is thrilled to be returning to ArcLight Cinemas’ Cinerama Dome for the fourth time in 2017.
+Our Festival audiences shared unique film-going experiences in this memorable building with 2012’s screening of How the West Was Won (1962), 2013’s It’s a Mad, Mad, Mad, Mad, World (1963), 2016’s screening of Holiday in Spain aka Scent of Mystery (1960), and 2017’s screenings are sure to be unforgettable experiences.

 The Cinerama Dome is one of the most unique and recognizable theatres in the world.
 In fact, when it opened in 1963, it was advertised as “the only theatre of its kind in the world.”
 The Dome was the first completely new theatre constructed in Hollywood since the Pantages opened on Hollywood Boulevard in 1931.
 The Cinerama Dome, as its name implies, was designed to showcase films in the wide screen Cinerama process.

 The Cinerama Dome was the first of what was announced to be 300 domed theatres to be built around the world using Buckminster Fuller’s geodesic dome design.
 The theatre was designed by famed Los Angeles architect, Welton Becket.
 Other famous Becket designed buildings include the Santa Monica Civic Auditorium, the circular Capitol Records building in Hollywood, and the space age Theme Restaurant at Los Angeles International Airport.